dskho/0xatom.github.io/_posts/2020-06-23-enuboxmattermost.md

 Please use the following key: ComplexPassword0!
 ```

-We got some creds! `admin:ComplexPassword0!` we can use them under port `8065`, there Mattermost is running an open-source online chat service & we're in!
+We got some creds! `admin:ComplexPassword0!` we can use them under port `8065`, there Mattermost is running an open-source chat service & we're in!

 After some enumeration under `plugin marketplace`, i noticed the `zoom` plugin has a weird URL :